israellev/fullstack-los-angeles/nodejs/nodejs-lessons.md

       'npm run [script_name]'
       'npm run start' instead of 'nodemon server.js'

-* use 'npm start'

 * Static files - posts.json in the local

-* Deploying the entire app to the Firebase
+* Deploying the entire app to the Firebase??

 *middleware
 *error handling

 * Working with typescript:
 'npm install -g typescript' (only once)